The Haunted Mansion: Magic Kingdom

 The Magic Kingdom version features a Gothic revival-style.

 The Haunted Mansion was an opening-day attraction at Magic Kingdom in Walt Disney World, where it is part of Liberty Square.
 During the production and assembly of the props and audio-animatronics for Disneyland's Haunted Mansion, duplicates of everything were being made for Walt Disney World's Haunted Mansion.
 It was decided that the Florida version of the attraction would be slightly longer and more elaborate than its California counterpart with extra scenes such as the library and the music room.
-Paul Frees recorded additional voice-overs, including the "Ghost Host" to accompany the extra scenes in the ride.
+Paul Frees recorded additional voice-overs, including dialogue the "Ghost Host", to accompany the extra scenes in the ride.
 Because of the ample space within the park, the attraction's show building is much larger and not restricted by any railroad berm.

 In the Foyer, there is a portrait of the Aging Man from the Disneyland version.
 Unlike its Disneyland counterpart, the stretching rooms are not elevators and instead have the ceilings rise.
 After this, the door opens to the Doom Buggy loading area.

 Upon boarding, guests pass under the staircase, with a candelabra floating above, then pass the changing portraits as seen in the queue at Disneyland.
+An on-ride photo is taken in this section.
 Then the guests go through the library where busts of ghost writers stare and follow them when they pass by as also seen in the queue at Disneyland.
 Once they enter the music room, an invisible pianist plays a sinister version of “Grim Grinning Ghosts” and into the Endless Staircase, where footprints can be seen and candelabras are blown out occasionally by unseen ghosts.

 Passing by bat-eyed wallpaper that glows in the dark, the guests see the Endless Hallway, but the Hatbox Ghost appears next to it from a blue door, his footprints visible in front of the Hallway.
-Passing through the conservatory where a corpse tries to get out while crying for help, the guests travel through the corridor of doors.
-A demonic grandfather clock chimes 13.
+The conservatory and corridor of doors are similar to the California counterparts.

-Guests then enter the seance room, where Madame Leota is seen floating and reciting her spell as instruments play.
+In the seance room, Madame Leota is seen floating and reciting her spell as instruments play.
 A green specter floats alongside the instruments.
-The Doom Buggies enter the mezzanine of a ballroom, where ghosts have gathered for a party before proceeding to the attic.
+The Doom Buggies enter a ballroom scene near identical to California before proceeding to the attic.
 Here, the piano player can be heard, but not seen.
-However, the bride is now blue and white and has a stained hatchet.
+Florida's bride character, Constance Hatchaway, gleefully recites twisted wedding vows and threateningly holds a hatchet.
+Voiced by Kat Cressida (who's best known for voicing Dee Dee in Dexter's Laboratory), Hatchaway is the inspiration for similar bride characters in Muppets Haunted Mansion and the theatrical 2023 film.

 The Doom Buggies pass through the cemetery, where many of the ghosts are singing Grim Grinning Ghosts and into the crypt, where the Hitchhiking Ghosts are playing around in the mirrors.
 Little Leota appears above the vehicles as guests disembark and pass a mausoleum and then a pet cemetery.